Additional Scholarship Information

 Information about active programs is available through the State of Michigan.

 Marine Gunnery Sergeant John David Fry Scholarship

-Aug 7, 2014 Public Law 113-146 ("Choice Act") Enacted expanding VA Educational benefits to surviving spouses of military personnel who die in the line of duty after Sept 10, 2001.
-Prior to this Act, only children of those who died in the line of duty were eligible for this benefit.
+Note: Aug 7, 2014, Public Law 113-146 ("Choice Act") Enacted expanding VA Educational benefits to surviving spouses of military personnel who die in the line of duty after Sept 10, 2001.
+Before this Act, only children of those who died in the line of duty were eligible for this benefit.

 "The Fry scholarship represents this nation's solemn commitment to care for children whose mothers and fathers paid the ultimate price for our country," said Secretary of Veterans Affairs Eric K. Shinseki.